PCOS And ADHD

 Insulin resistance could be another contributor to worsening ADHD symptoms in Cysters.
 When you’re insulin resistant, your body can’t properly process glucose.
 Instead of the glucose getting absorbed into the cells and converting to energy, it’s absorbed into the body and turns to fat and enters your bloodstream.
 Of course, that’s how we get high blood sugar!

 Rises and drops in blood sugar also affect the brain, including serotonin and dopamine production.
 Often, these fluctuations will cause fatigue and trouble focusing, which are two common challenges for people with ADHD.
-For insulin resistance treatments, check out this episode of A Cyster and her Mister podcast.
+For insulin resistance treatments, check out this episode of A Cyster and Her Mister podcast.

 Compromised Gut Health